About this strategy

 Safer Barnsley Partnership

 The Safer Barnsley Partnership is the statutory partnership.
-Responsible for tackling crime and disorder, protecting vulnerable people and reducing reoffending.
+Its responsible for tackling crime and disorder, protecting vulnerable people and reducing reoffending.

 All members of the partnership are committed to working to end domestic abuse.
-Creating a culture of zero tolerance towards domestic abuse in Barnsley.
+It creates a culture of zero tolerance towards domestic abuse in Barnsley.
 Amongst others, the Safer Barnsley Partnership’s commitments include:

 • improving and enhancing the response to domestic abuse by targeting offenders.
-Offering an excellent victim’s service.
+It offers an excellent victim’s service.

 • completing the strategic review of substance misuse, domestic abuse and multiple needs services.
-Presenting a business case for extending the service.
+It presents a business case for extending the service.

-• evidencing how the local authority is leading in developing domestic abuse services.
-Those proposed in the Domestic Abuse Bill 2020 to ensure victims have safe housing.
+• evidencing how the local authority is leading in developing domestic abuse services and those proposed in the Domestic Abuse Bill 2020 to make sure victims have safe housing.

 For more details you can visit Safer Barnsley Partnership.